How Long Nexium Takes to Heal GERD, Ulcers, Gastritis, and LPR?

 If you remain symptom-free, your doctor will withdraw Nexium gradually.

-- Barret’s Esophagus: is abnormal healing of your esophageal mucus membrane after its damage.
+• Barret’s Esophagus: abnormal healing of your esophageal mucus membrane after its damage.
 The healed mucus membrane becomes lined with a different cell type.
-Barret’s esophagus carries a high risk of malignant transformation to cancer esophagus (reference).
+Barret’s Esophagus carries a high risk of malignant transformation to a cancer esophagus (reference).

-In severe causes of Erosive esophagitis and barret’s esophagus, your doctor may prescribe Nexium for longer than 6 months.
-Nexium is effective in decreasing the risk of malignant transformation of the barret’s esophagus.
+In severe cases of Erosive esophagitis and barret’s Esophagus, your doctor may prescribe Nexium for over six months.
+Nexium effectively decreases the risk of malignant transformation of the barret’s Esophagus.

 Interesting Insights from the research:

-- More than two-thirds of patients with non-erosive esophagitis have a recurrence of symptoms as heartburn (reference).
+• More than two-thirds of patients with non-erosive esophagitis have recurring symptoms such as heartburn (reference).

-- No significant differences in Nexium and other PPIs regarding the healing rates (reference).
+• No significant differences between Nexium and other PPIs regarding the healing rates (reference).

-- Evidence supports the continuation of PPIs (as Nexium) indefinitely in the cases of severe reflux esophagitis and barret’s esophagus.
+• Evidence supports the continuation of PPIs (such as Nexium) indefinitely in the cases of severe reflux esophagitis and barret’s Esophagus.
 Continued Nexium therapy may prevent cancer esophagus (reference).

 However, Using Nexium long-term has some hazards and side effects.
 Don’t Use Nexium for extended periods without medical permission.